MdSamsuzzohaShayon/wordpress-woocommerce/README.md

  79. to remove the breadcurmbs from middle of shop page in **functions.php** ```remove_action();``` [*know more*](https://codex.wordpress.org/Function_Reference/remove_action) [*example*](https://docs.woocommerce.com/document/third-party-custom-theme-compatibility/)
  80. ```<?php echo esc_url(home_url('/')); ?>``` use this to display home directory location [*know more*](https://codex.wordpress.org/Function_Reference/esc_url) [*home url*](https://codex.wordpress.org/Function_Reference/home_url)
- 81. in css folder create a css file
+ 81. in css folder create a css file and in **functions.php** add one more enqueue style for that
  82. ```root/woocommerce/loop/add-to-cart.php``` this file is for custom add to cart button design
+ 83. which element I want to design right click on it and inspect element and make style theme and copy css code and paste in css file we made